McDaniel: Tua suffered concussion in loss to Packers

 Tagovailoa took another hard hit four days before the Cincinnati game during a win over Buffalo.
 He appeared to show concussion symptoms but was evaluated and stayed in the game, drawing criticisms of why he was allowed to return.

-The NFL later changed its concussion protocol to mandate that any player who shows possible concussion symptoms — including a lack of balance or stability — sit out the remainder of a game.
+The NFL later changed its concussion protocol after a joint review with the NFLPA, mandating that any player who shows possible concussion symptoms — including a lack of balance or stability — sit out the remainder of a game.

+Bridgewater replaced Tagovailoa for Miami’s Week 5 matchup against the Jets, but lasted just one play after a hit.
+A spotter reported seeing him stumble after the play, making Bridgewater ineligible to return.

+He returned in Miami’s Week 6 loss to Minnesota and has thrown for 522 yards and three TDs in four appearances this season.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL